Requirements for ECFMG Certification for 2021 Match

 There is no limit on the number of times you can retake the test, subject to scheduling availability.

 Please note: Applicants who have a passing performance on the Step 2 Clinical Skills (CS) component of the United States Medical Licensing Examination® (USMLE®) that is valid for ECFMG Certification and/or are certified by ECFMG are ineligible for the pathways and do not need to take OET Medicine.

 Pathway applicants who took OET Medicine on or after July 1, 2018 and attained the minimum passing score on each of the four components do not need to retake OET Medicine.
 These applicants will need to inform ECFMG that they have taken OET Medicine previously and allow ECFMG to access their scores.

 In order for you to participate in the 2021 Match, ECFMG must determine the outcome of your pathway application, including your performance on OET Medicine; determine your overall eligibility for the 2021 Match, including verifying your passing performance on USMLE Step 1 and Step 2 Clinical Knowledge (CK); then report your eligibility status to the National Resident Matching Program® (NRMP®) by the NRMP Rank Order List Certification deadline.
 ECFMG will not determine the outcome of your pathway application until all required supporting documentation and/or verification(s) have been received.
 Therefore, the time needed to complete the processing of your application is contingent upon receipt of all supporting documentation and verifications, including your passing OET Medicine scores.
-Please plan the timing of your OET Medicine examination accordingly.
+ECFMG must receive all supporting documentation and verifications by January 31, 2021.
+Please plan the timing of your OET Medicine test accordingly.

 Applying for OET Medicine